 Baby Bonamassa

-At this moment in time, Bonamassa had just released the album “Blues Deluxe”.
+In October 2003, Bonamassa had just released the album “Blues Deluxe”.
 A collection of lesser known blues songs that was never supposed to be released.
 Bonamassa recorded the album to allegedly “burn off some steam”.
 Apparently, it was so good that they decided to release it.
 This album, Bonamassa’s third, was his first blues release.
 It ended up defining his career as a modern expert on the blues.
 I remember enjoying Bonamassa as the opening act that night.
 Which is saying a lot!
-Opening acts, in general, are annoying and quickly forgotten.
+Opening acts, in general, are annoying.
 They are more tolerated than enjoyed.
 But I remember saying that Bonamassa was good.

-Fast forward 16 years to 2019 and I unexpectedly get a last minute invite to a Joe Bonamassa concert.
+Fast forward 16 years to 2019 and I unexpectedly get an invite to a Joe Bonamassa concert, at the last minute.
 I am blown away by him and his band!
-I did NOT remember seeing him before.
+I did NOT remember him specifically at that time.
 Soon after this show, I happened to look at this Fillmore poster and noticed Joe’s name as Frampton’s opener.
 Imagine my surprise realizing that I had already experienced the great Joe Bonamassa many years prior.
 I am a big fan of Joe’s AND the Blues today!

 This was not the last time I saw Peter Frampton in concert.
 I have continued, over the years, to be a big fan and supporter!
 The full-circle moment for me came in 2011 on the occasion of “Frampton Comes Alive!”
 35th Anniversary.
 This was when Peter toured the country and played that famous live album, cover to cover.
 Imagine seeing what you imagined for years and years come to life!
 It was surreal!
 Check out my pictures HERE.

-At the time of this writing, Frampton is being nominated for induction into the Rock and Roll Hall of Fame.
+At the time I am writing this, Frampton is being nominated for induction into the Rock and Roll Hall of Fame.
 Much, much overdue!
 I sure hope he gets voted in and I have cast my ballot already!
 Unfortunately, Frampton is suffering from a rare degenerative disease.
 Inclusion Body Myositis (IBM) is atrophying his muscles and will eventually prohibit him from playing the guitar.
 He has stepped up his album production since his diagnosis and, shockingly, is on tour at this moment.
-His disease has progressed and the normally spry Frampton remains seated the whole show.
+His disease has progressed and the normally spry Frampton is seated.the whole show.
 That’s tough to see but the man has not lost ANY of his skills.
 God Bless Peter Frampton!
 Good Luck on the HOF!